 Joint Information Center

-- NEXT UPDATE: As changes are made
+- NEXT UPDATE: As Needed

 The Monroe County Joint Information Center (JIC) uses information gathered during the county coordination call and includes emergency preparation activities from Monroe County, Florida Keys municipalities, National Weather Service - Key West, and community partners.